VulnerabilityHistoryProject/vhp-writing/articles/environment-variables.md

   for side-loading in malicious code, build file problems, and various other effects.

   Treat data from environment variables with respect.
-Learn more and see examples of vulnerabilities that involve environment variables.
+[Learn more and see examples of vulnerabilities that involve environment variables.](/tags/environment)
 cves:
 tags:
+  - environment
 filepaths:
 ---